Some people are impatient and want their fast-growing vegetables so they can use them as soon as possible.

 4. Lettuce – 30 days

-Lettuce can be planted throughout the year in a soil rich in organic matter and aerated.
+Lettuce can be planted throughout the year in soil rich in organic matter and aerated.
 The best time to plant is fall and spring.
+One advantage is that you can constantly harvest lettuce without killing the plant and thus always get fresh lettuce.

 5. Spinach – 40 days